triton-inference-server/server/docs/backend.rst

     TRITONBACKEND\_ModelInstanceInitialize returns an error, Triton
     will show that the model failed to load.

-Backend, model and instance finalization is triggered when Triton :ref:`unloads a model <section-model-management>`:
+Backend, model and model instance finalization is triggered when Triton :ref:`unloads a model <section-model-management>`:

 * For each model instance: